Searching

 added:1

-cards added today
+cards added today.

 added:7

-cards added in last week
+cards added in the last 7 days.

 The check is made against card creation time rather than note creation time, so cards that were generated within the time frame will be included even if their notes were added a long time ago.